sasha-klnd/football-statistics-dashboard/README.md

-Football Statistics Dashboard
+# Football Statistics Dashboard

-This is a data analysis project where the goal is the build an interactive dashboard application for vizualizing and understanding football data.
+## Project Description

-The program will acquire input data by scraping public football statistics sites like FBref.com
+The goal of this project is to build an interactive dashboard web app for vizualizing and understanding football statistics.
+Input data will be acquired from public statistics websites like FBref.com.